Library Notes is now on the App Store now has its own website: https://librarynotesapp.com

 - Fast full-text search.

 One of the most common thing to record in a Commonplace Book are quotes that you find meaningful.
-Grail Diary may prompt you with any of the quotes you have recorded to see if you can remember its source.
+Library Notes may prompt you with any of the quotes you have recorded to see if you can remember its source.

 If identifying the source of a quote isn’t a challenging enough prompt, you can make things more challenging with cloze deletion.
 With cloze deletion, you will be prompted with the quote with a word or phrase missing, and your goal will be to see if you can remember that word or phrase later.